Monday, February 22, 2010

 A: They obviously meant well, but I can’t stand the cheap music box sound of this, and it’s all hopelessly repetitive.

 V: I wish the vocals were as coordinated as their outfits in everything but the chorus.
 The last bit is quite nice though.
 [Somewhere in Ireland...]
 Pater Čučak is hot!
 No wonder he gets a close-up so soon in the piece.
-They still sound quite ragged in the verses.
+Collectively, they still sound ragged in the verses.

 03 Estonia

 A: The woodwind, though appropriate, is ever so slightly irritating, as are Janika’s girly vocals.
-(The way she delivered them several keys lower live at Eurolaul 2002 blew me away, I hasten to add – her voice has matured so much.)
-On the other hand, the acoustic backing is fab… but you only really get to appreciate it during the verses.
-Builds nicely.
+(The way she delivered them several keys lower live at Eurolaul 2002 blew me away, I hasten to add – her voice matured so much in the intervening years.)
+On the other hand, the acoustic backing is great; pity you only really get to appreciate it during the verses.
+The whole thing builds nicely.

 04 Hungary